 Questions about a CPS case?
 Contact the Law Office of Bryan Fagan

 If you have any questions about a family law case involving CPS, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys are experienced in defending parents against abuse or neglect allegations in all family courts in southeast Texas.
-We offer free of charge consultations with our attorneys six days a week where your questions can be answered and your issues addressed in a comfortable, pressure-free environment.
+Our licensed family law attorneys, with experience in defending parents against abuse or neglect allegations in all family courts across southeast Texas, offer free consultations six days a week.
+During these consultations, they will answer your questions and address your issues in a comfortable, pressure-free environment.

 If you want to know more about what you can do, CLICK the button below to get your FREE E-book: “Child Protective Services E-Book”